These Colorful Succulents are low maintenance and can pretty up your gardens and container arrangements like no other plants!

 Color: Yellow to Red

 Popularly known as “Pencil Cactus,” the sap of this Euphorbia family plant is toxic.
-For the best color, grow it in full to part sun and water less.
+For the best color, grow it in full to part sun.

 2. California Sunset